Green Card for Siblings: Bringing Your Siblings to the United States

 • A copy of your sibling’s birth certificate

-Another document to submit along with your Form I-130 and copies of your and your sibling’s birth certificates is one that shows that you, the petitioner, is a U.S. citizen.
+Another document to submit with your Form I-130 and copies of your and your sibling’s birth certificates is one showing that you, the petitioner, are a U.S. citizen.
+You only need to submit one document providing evidence of your citizenship.
+Eligible documents include:

 • U.S. birth certificate